trufflesuite/trufflesuite.com/src/docs/teams/account/redeeming-a-coupon.md

 Before you can continue below, you'll need to make sure you have [created an account](/docs/teams/getting-started/creating-an-account) **and** [added at least one repository](/docs/teams/getting-started/adding-repositories) for the GitHub user/organization you'd like to apply your coupon code for.

 Once you've made sure the account you'd like to apply the coupon for exists, navigate to the <a href="https://my.truffleteams.com/#/settings" target="_blank">settings</a> page.
-You can also navigate there by clicking on your avatar/username in the left sidebar.
+You can also navigate there by clicking on your avatar/username in the sidebar.

 Next, click on the GitHub user or organization in the sidebar that you'd like to redeem the coupon for.